Virginia City Museums

 Keeping the History Alive Through Virginia City Museums

-Public safety was tested during the Comstock time and time again – including the Great Fire of 1875, which leveled much of the town.
+With all of that wood, heat and activity on the Comstock, fire was a real danger that showed its force more than once, including the Great Fire of 1875, which leveled much of the town.
 Visitors can get a glimpse of the contributions from the men who fought them by checking out the Comstock Firemen's Museum.
 The volunteer firemen of the Virginia City area were members of a system dating back to the first American Fire Co. organized by Benjamin Franklin.

 Museums and More Information: